garrocelso-cole/web-colegio-celsogarro/src/assets/fonts/Dancing_Script/README.txt

-Dancing Script Variable Font
+Lucida Sans Variable Font
 ============================

-This download contains Dancing Script as both a variable font and static fonts.
+This download contains Lucida Sans as both a variable font and static fonts.

-Dancing Script is a variable font with this axis: wght
+Lucida Sans is a variable font with this axis: wght

 This means all the styles are contained in a single file: